Pink eye or conjunctivitis causes painful, red, and itchy eyes. The time it takes to clear up depends on the type of

 - using unclean or old makeup that has collected bacteria

 - touching the eye with dirty hands

-When pink eye symptoms are still present, a person is considered to be contagious.
+When the symptoms of bacterial or viral pink eye symptoms are present, the condition is likely to be contagious.

 - crusty eyelashes and lids

 - red or pink in the whites of the eyes

 - irritation or grittiness in the eyes

 A day care, school, or workplace may ask a person not to return until their symptoms have cleared.